RHaigh/Web-Scraping-with-Selenium/README.md

 The most difficult and important task is initially aligning your browser, driver and selenium versions.
 Any mismatch here will result in failure to execute.

-Note that selenium webdriver allows you to use the following broswer that must be matched with a specific webdriver:
+Note that selenium allows you to use the following browser that must be matched with a specific webdriver:
 - Chrome and Chromedriver
 - Firefox and GeckoDriver
 - Internet Explorer and IEDriver